Dental Implants – What are they?

-Osseointegrated implant fixtures are made out of the metal titanium.
-It may either be "commercially pure" (over 99.5% pure) or an alloy (titanium combined with aluminum and vanadium, so to improve strength and fracture resistance).
+- Titanium – “Commercially pure” (over 99.5% pure) titanium or one of its alloys (titanium combined with aluminum and vanadium, so to improve strength and fracture resistance) may be used.

-Fixtures can have a hollow or solid, and then cylindrical or screw-shaped design.
+A fixture can either have a hollow or solid body, with a cylindrical or screw-shaped design.

-Component parts of an implant: a) Implant fixture. b) The abutment. c) The crown.
+The component parts of an implant: a) Implant fixture. b) Abutment. c) Crown.

 b) Special surface treatments.

 The surface of a fixture is sometimes coated with a special bone-regeneration material such as hydroxyapatite.
 Some manufacturers feel that this helps the osseointegration (fusion) process to take place more rapidly.
 (The need for this is also debated.)

 The abutment portion of a tooth implant is that part that lies at and above the gum line.
 It’s the part that supports and secures the dental work (crown, bridge, denture) that’s placed on it.

 Components: 1) Implant fixture.
 2) Abutment.
 3) Crown.